gauravcodepro/gauravcodepro/README.md

 👉 **Areas of Interest**
 - I continously learn about the priority languages and areas of interest as bioinformatics is null without informatics.
 - All code and ideas concieved and written by me unless specified and i am open to continous development.
+- Proficient in developing new approaches for code development and solving limitations.
 - **Bioinformatics,Deep Learning,RAG,Language Models and Graphs.**
   - Priority Language: Python, R, Ruby, Julia, Javascript, Shell, Awk, Nextflow
   - Machine/Deep Learning:PyTorch, Tensorflow, XGBoost, Scikit-learn, Keras, LightGBM, Fastai.